vpalivela/land-of-lisp/Mancala-Kata/README.md

 ##Basic Mancala

 1. Mancala is a two player game where each person takes turns "sowing" seeds from well to well.
-Here is an example of a mancala playing field:
+Two people playing Mancala: [video]
 <img src="http://i.imgur.com/OBn8Y.png" />
-Two people playing Mancala: [video]

 2. Each player has 6 wells and a well that is considered a goal, each well starts off with 4 seeds.
 Goal wells do not have any seeds.